solana-foundation/developer-content/content/cookbook/tokens/approve-token-delegate.md

       tokenAccountPubkey, // token account
       randomGuy.publicKey, // delegate
       alice, // owner of token account
-      1e8, // amount, if your deciamls is 8, 10^8 for 1 token
+      1e8, // amount, if your decimals is 8, 10^8 for 1 token
       8, // decimals
     );
     console.log(`txhash: ${txhash}`);